harpyd/thestis/README.md

 `Flow` is an analog of an attempt at Github Action.
 Stores information about the launch of `Performance`. `Performance` will always have at least one `Flow`. `Performance` can be restarted (for example, if a test fails), each time the `Performance` is restarted, the number of `Flows` will increase.

-During the test run, `Flow` and each individual `thesis` execution status may end up in one of the states:
+During the test run, each individual thesis execution status may end up in one of the states:
 * __`NotPerformed`__
 * __`Performing`__
 * __`Passed`__